Joanne Woodward

-Joanne Gignilliat Trimmier Woodward (born February 27, 1930) is an American retired actress.
+Joanne Gignilliat Trimmier Woodward (born February 27, 1930) is an American former actress.
 She made her career breakthrough in the 1950s and earned esteem and respect playing complex women with a characteristic nuance and depth of character.
 Her accolades include an Academy Award, three Primetime Emmy Awards, a British Academy Film Award, three Golden Globe Awards, and a Screen Actors Guild Award.
 She is the oldest living winner of the Academy Award for Best Actress.

 Woodward is perhaps best known for her performance as a woman with dissociative identity disorder in The Three Faces of Eve (1957), which earned her an Academy Award for Best Actress and a Golden Globe Award for Best Actress in a Motion Picture – Drama.
 Until his death in 2008, she was married for fifty years to actor Paul Newman, with whom she often collaborated either as a co-star, or as an actor in films directed or produced by him.
 In 1990, Woodward earned a bachelor's degree from Sarah Lawrence College at age 60, graduating alongside her daughter Clea.